hashicorp/terraform-azurerm-terraform-enterprise-hvd/README.md

  - **TFE TLS private key** - base64-encoded string of private key file in PEM format
  - **TFE custom CA bundle** - base64-encoded string of custom CA bundle file in PEM format

- >📝 Note: See the [TFE TLS certificate rotation](./docs/tfe-cert-rotation.md) doc for instructions on how to base64-encode the certificates with proper formatting before storing them as Key Vault secrets.
+ >📝 Note: See the [TFE TLS Certificate Rotation](./docs/tfe-cert-rotation.md) doc for instructions on how to base64-encode the certificates with proper formatting before storing them as Key Vault secrets.

 ### Compute